 I’ve actually just come back from Greece where I read three amazing books, two old and one new.
 ‘Rebecca’ by Daphne du Maurier and ‘The Haunting of Hill House’ by Shirley Jackson- two absolutely amazing, evocative books with gorgeous settings and lots of tension.
 And ‘Red White and Royal Blue’ by Casey McQuinston which was a super fun romcom, which imagined a romance between the First Son of the United States and the Prince of England.
 It was an utter delight!

 Thank you again for letting me interview you Amy!
 I also love Daphne du Maurier’s books, I’m glad you enjoyed ‘Rebecca’.

-Have you read any of Amy Ewing’s fiction?
+What do you think of my interview with Amy Ewing?
 What’s your favourite young adult read so far this year?
-Do you want to check out Amy’s books now?
+What do you think of Amy Ewing’s books?

 Let me know any thoughts in the comments below 🙂